powerCasualUser/SAIN-Presets/README.md

 The path should look like this: `<SPT>\BepInEx\plugins\SAIN\Presets\<Preset Folder>`.
 For example, `SPT 4.0\BepInEx\plugins\SAIN\Presets\anOrangeDoggo - Hard`.

+For now, there are 2 presets I'm working on:

+- Default has relatively shallow modifications and should overall behave similarly to SAIN's default, but with tightened shot groupings so bots can stand a bit of chance of fighting.
+This preset also serves as my base preset for any other variations.
+- Hard is derived from Default and is planned to have a bit deeper modifications.
+But for now, I don't have an idea on how it should be just yet, other than significantly tighter shot groupings than Default.
+This is the preset I regularly play on.

+You can have all the presets existing together at any time since they're contained within their respective folder.

+The versioning numbers are respective to their variations of the presets and shoul not be cross compared.
+For example, `hard-0.2.5` should not be considered "newer" or "better" than `default-0.2.2` as it is being worked and iterated on in a different pipeline, even though it might be based on that particular version of Default.
 ## How Are My Presets Tested

 I'm an average Tarkov player.
 I play with Recoil Rework and mostly shoot in semi.
 All Acid's mods are mostly default except for spawns which are set to _spawn everything at Normal difficulty_.
 For how Difficulty and SAIN preset work, see [this](https://cdn.discordapp.com/attachments/1121357894068224031/1270106508230787122/SAIN_Scale.png?ex=6952329d&is=6950e11d&hm=3ce1a300310afaa13beb710d60fd943c0022a31858e2dd10be719b6b6ed5297c&)